 Whether you're leaving the family home or staying there, keep the following documents in a safe place where you can find them quickly and easily:

-- Your and your children's citizenship cards, permanent residency cards, or immigration papers
+- your and your children's passports, citizenship cards, permanent residency cards, or immigration papers

-Ask someone you trust to look after them for you or put them in a safety deposit box.
+Ask someone you trust to look after your documents for you or put them in a safety deposit box at a bank or other financial institution.

 - you and your spouse both have access to your children's documents, and